 - Star ornament: Instructions for making star ornament: you will need to cut out two equal-size small stars from poster board.
 I like to use a cookie cutter to create the star shape, but you can also print one off, cut around it, and use the cutout as a template.
 You then have your child decorate both sides of each star however he or she would like, using paint, markers, or stickers.
 Cut a slit in each star that reaches about 2/3 of the way to the middle of the star.
 Connect the two stars by sliding the slits together.
 Punch a hole in the top of one of the stars, put a ribbon (about 3 inches long) through the hole and then tie the ribbon – this will create the hook to hang the ornament on a tree.

 Customize your gift:

 Although whatever you choose to gift will be according to the teacher’s needs and preference, it is always nice to attach a customized note or message.
 This shows that you have made an effort to personalize the gift and the note can always be with the teacher.
+Visit Zen Engravings for personalized bookmarks as gifts for students and teachers.
 You may wrap the gift with some paper and then type or handwrite a small sheet that says the following:

 I wanted to get you a….